Anomalous and normal dislocation modes in Floquet topological insulators

-More intriguingly, at low frequency we also find an insulating phase with $C=0$ [Fig.~\ref{fig:phasediagram}], which we name the $\pi$-trivial insulator, that features edge modes at $k_x=0$ and $\pi$ at both Floquet ZC and ZB [Fig.~\ref{fig:mediumfreqpitrivial}(a)].
+More intriguingly, at low frequency we also identify an insulating phase with $C=0$ [Fig.~\ref{fig:phasediagram}], which we name the $\pi$-trivial insulator, that features edge modes at $k_x=0$ and $\pi$ at both Floquet ZC and ZB [Fig.~\ref{fig:mediumfreqpitrivial}(a)].
 Following the above rule, we find that in this phase $C=0$ as $C_{\rm ZC}=C_{\rm ZB}=0$.
-Due to the existence of the edge modes at $k_x=\pi$ at both Floquet ZC and ZB, this phase simultaneously supports both normal and anomalous dislocation modes [Fig.~\ref{fig:mediumfreqpitrivial}(b)], according to the ${\bf K} \cdot {\bf b}$ rule.
+Due to the existence of the edge modes at $k_x=\pi$ at both Floquet ZC and ZB, this phase however simultaneously supports normal and anomalous dislocation modes [Fig.~\ref{fig:mediumfreqpitrivial}(b)], according to the ${\bf K} \cdot {\bf b}$ rule.
 These modes are also strongly localized at the dislocation cores [Figs.~\ref{fig:mediumfreqpitrivial}(c),(d)].
 Therefore, the $\pi$-trivial insulator is translationally active at both Floquet ZC and ZB.

-In addition, the FTIs with $C=\pm 1$ in the low frequency regime also support normal and anomalous dislocation modes, in stark contrast to the situation in the high frequency regime [Fig.~\ref{fig:highfreqC1}].
-We discuss these scenarios in Sec.~S3 of the SI and the results are displayed in Fig.~S2.
+In addition, $C=\pm 1$ FTIs in the low frequency regime can support both normal and anomalous dislocation modes, in contrast to the situation in the high frequency regime [Fig.~\ref{fig:highfreqC1}].
+We discuss these scenarios in Supplementary Note 4 and the results are displayed in Fig.~S4 of the SI.
+Furthermore, in the low frequency regime $C=+1$ or $-1$ FTIs despite possessing equal number of edge modes or the dynamic winding number, can be completely different depending on the Floquet-Bloch band inversion momentum in the Floquet zone.
+Consequently, they respond distinctly to dislocations.
+See Table~S1 of the SI.

+The realizations of dislocation modes are, however, qualitatively insensitive to the particular choice of the drive protocol.
+We discuss two distinct drive protocols in Supplementary Note 5, and the associated dislocation modes are shown in Fig.~S5 and Fig.~S6 of the SI.

+{\bf Discussions}\\ Considering the simplest realization of 2D Floquet insulators, here we show that dislocation lattice defects can be instrumental in unveiling a rich landscape of translationally active dynamic topological phases, supporting normal and anomalous dislocation modes around the defect core.
+This mechanism is also applicable for light-induced insulators~\cite{oka-aoki, moessner, gedik}, dynamic metamaterials~\cite{azameit, Exp-MM-1, Exp-MM-3, Exp-MM-4, alu, Exp-2}, as well as in cold atomic setups~\cite{Exp-4, Exp-5}.
+Normal and anomalous dislocation modes are equally germane to a driven $p_x+i p_y$ superconductor, where they are constituted by localized Majorana fermions.